October 16, 2014

 Some prominent players in the P2P lending space include:

 Zopa is one of the world’s oldest and one of Europe’s largest peer-to-peer lending services.
 It has helped people lend more than £643 million in P2P loans.
 More than 57,000 people use this service to lend between £10 and £1 million to credit worthy borrowers.
-The name of the company, Zopa stands for “zone of possible agreement” as it brings together borrowers looking for low rate loans with savers looking for higher interest on their savings.
-Zopa has also launched a reserve fund to handle cases of defaults.
+The name of the company, Zopa stands for zone of possible agreement as it brings together borrowers looking for low rate loans with savers looking for higher interest on their savings.
+Zopa has also launched a reserve fund

 Funding Circle has a solid track record with small business lending.
 It also has a successful tie up with the bank Santander.
 The company has lent in excess of £380 million to more than 5,000 businesses.
 Out of this amount £180 million was lent within the first half of this year.
 The popularity of its peer-to-peer lending business helped its revenue jump 177% last year.
 Over 30,000 people in UK have used the website to date.
 Funding Circle provides a platform where investors can browse for businesses for funding consideration.
 These businesses are credit assessed and approved for lending by Funding Circle.